isomerpages/enterprisesg-cpso/_consumers/Safety alerts and recalls/Children products.md

 <br>Affected consumers should immediately stop using the speaker and contact
 Yoto to receive a free replacement smart charging cable (“Yoto Mini Smart Cable”) which can charge the battery to a safe level.</p>
-<p>&nbsp;Local consumers will be able to order the replacement Yoto Mini
+<p>Local consumers will be able to order the replacement Yoto Mini Smart
-Smart Cable via Yoto’s dedicated recall <a href="https://uk.yotoplay.com/recall" rel="noopener noreferrer nofollow" target="_blank">website</a>.
+Cable via Yoto’s dedicated recall <a href="https://uk.yotoplay.com/recall" rel="noopener noreferrer nofollow" target="_blank">website</a>.
 For additional help and support, consumers can email <a rel="noopener noreferrer nofollow" target="_blank">minihelp@yotoplay.com</a>, or call the dedicated Yoto Mini Smart Cable helpline at (+65) 8443700426.</p>
 <p></p>